 While the emerging technologies list is long, I have these technologies on my radar screen: mobile apps/technology, identity resolution, virtual and augmented reality (AR), artificial intelligence (AI) and machine learning, personalized digital videos, digital portals, wearables, addressable TV, Internet of Things, and blockchain.
 These digital technologies provide new ways to capture customer knowledge and insight, enhance data integration and dissemination across channels, digitally connect and collaborate with customers, create better products and services, help shorten the sale cycle, drive down operational costs, and stay one step ahead of the competition.
 A sound Digital Transformation includes multiple, emerging technology pilots.

-Every company’s Digital Transformation needs to be based on an integrated framework where individual projects connect and feed each other, e.g., leverage Data & Analytics as a foundational platform to analyze and provide insights used in Social Media Communities, CRM, and Customer Engagement; leverage customer Journey Mapping and Customer Experience surveys to feed the holistic customer profiles; and leverage Emerging Technologies like AI in CRM to provide “next action” step with individual clients.
+Every company’s Digital Transformation needs to be based on an integrated framework where individual projects connect and feed each other, e.g., leverage Data & Analytics as a foundational platform to analyze and provide insights used in Digital Customer Communities, CRM, and Customer Engagement; leverage customer Journey Mapping and Customer Experience surveys to feed the holistic customer profiles; and leverage Emerging Technologies like AI in CRM to provide “next action” step with individual clients.